gianni-rosato/gianni-rosato.github.io/blog/post/comparing-encoders/m.md

 reporting it here anyway.
 Let's just assume it is good for the sake of this discussion.
 Here is the rationale behind each statistic:

-- The average, or the arithmetic mean, is simple, and easy to understand; now we know how our frames look, on average, according to an image metric.
+- The average, or the arithmetic mean, is simple and easy to understand; now we know how our frames look, on average, according to an image metric.
 - The harmonic mean pulls our average down toward the lower scores present in our per-frame score dataset that we're interpreting.
 This is theoretically a